-Short-term investments include one-year time deposits and investments in wealth management products, where certain deposits with variable interest rates or where principal amounts are not guaranteed, are placed with certain financial institutions.
+Short-term investments include time deposits with maturities of less than one year and investments in wealth management products, where certain deposits with variable interest rates or where principal amounts are not guaranteed, are placed with certain financial institutions.
 The Group accounts for short-term investments in debt in accordance with ASC topic 320, Investments-Debt Securities ("ASC 320").
 The Group classifies the short-term investments in debt as "held-to-maturity", "trading" or "available-for-sale", whose classification determines the respective accounting methods stipulated by ASC 320.
 Dividend and interest income, including amortization of the premium and discount arising at acquisition, for all categories of investments in securities, are included in earnings.
 Any realized gains or losses on the sale of the short-term investments, are determined on a specific identification method, and such gains and losses are reflected in earnings during the period in which gains or losses are realized.
 The securities that the Group has the positive intent and the ability to hold to maturity are classified as held-to-maturity securities and stated at amortized cost.
-Debt investments not classified as trading or as held-to-maturity are classified as available-for-sale securities.
-Available-for-sale investments are reported at fair value, with unrealized gains and losses recorded in accumulated other comprehensive income.
-Realized gains or losses are included in earnings during the period in which the gain or loss is realized.
-An impairment loss on the available-for-sale securities is recognized in the consolidated statements of income when the decline in value is determined to be other-than-temporary.
+RMB80,000,000 (USD12,553,746) of which was pledged with banks as security in relation to the guarantee for the short-term bank loans and restricted to use (Note 11).